ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 clients, like the VDAF verification key, the collector HPKE configuration, and whatever assets are required for HTTP request authentication are still established out-of-band.

+> OPEN ISSUE: VDAF verification key needs to be unique per task, spell out
+> derivation of it.

 # Client Behavior